mmtk/mmtk-core/docs/tutorial/Tutorial.md

 ## Introduction
 ### What *is* the MMTk?
 The Memory Management Toolkit (MMTk) is a framework to design and implement memory managers.
-It has a core (this repository) written in Rust, and bindings that allow it to work with OpenJDK, V8, and JikesRVM, with more bindings currently in development.  **TODO: expand?**
+It has a core (this repository) written in Rust, and bindings that allow it to work with OpenJDK, V8, and JikesRVM, with more bindings currently in development.
+The toolkit has a number of pre-built collectors, and is intended to make it relatively simple to expand upon or build new collectors.
+Many elements common between collectors can be easily implemented.

+### What will this tutorial be covering?
+This tutorial is intended to get you comfortable with building garbage collectors in the MMTk.

+You will first be guided through building a Semispace collector.
+After that, you will extend this collector in various ways that are not particularly practical, but introduce different concepts implemented in the MMTk.
+These exersizes will be less guided, but hints and functional solutions will be available in case you get stuck.
+There will also be questions at various points in the tutorial, intended to encourage you to think about what the code is *doing* and potentially motivate further research.

 ### Terminology